 Eduplay Games

-While this article focuses on mainstream family-style games that are available at big-box retailers, we would be lax if we didn’t mention that there is a huge world of board games designed specifically for classroom learning.
+While this article focuses on mainstream family-style games that are available, we would be lax if we didn’t mention that there is a huge world of board games designed specifically for classroom learning.
 These games are designed to drill down and reinforce specific learning concepts like letter recognition, language acquisition, phonics, reading comprehension, storytelling mechanics and so forth.

 Lakeshore Learning and Edupress are staples in the educational field.
 We’ve played a few games in this style, and they do not have the spark that we like to have in our games.
 Unless you were using your gaming time as a type of additional homework, we don’t find the replay value to be very high or the desire to play to be very high.
 But, there is no denying that this type of game is a useful learning tool.
 They at least add a skin of fun over traditional learning.

-Here at Engaged Family Gaming, we have come up with 12 games that are a lot of fun to play that teach some of these Literacy concepts as well.
+Here at Engaged Family Gaming, we have come up with a collection of games that are a lot of fun to play that teach some of these Literacy concepts as well.

 Games with Literacy Concepts